-This course is equivalent to 5 days per week when studied full time across nine weeks.
+This course is 5 days per week when studied full time across eight weeks.

 As well as the in-class component, you will need to complete approximately 3 hours of additional study each week outside of class hours, including private study, assignment preparation, and research.